rackerlabs/docs-cloud-identity/api-docs/getting-started/manage-auth-tokens.rst

 Best practices
 ~~~~~~~~~~~~~~

--  When you authenticate to the Rackspace Identity service be sure to
+-  When you authenticate to the Rackspace Identity service ensure that you
    cache the token value that is returned.

    The Rackspace Identity service validates the authentication in every